kerolloz/rails-docker/README.md

 # Docker Rails

-> The purpose of this very simple web-app is to apply some of the knowledge I learned from [Docker for Rails Developers](https://pragprog.com/book/ridocker/docker-for-rails-developers) book _by Rob Isenberg_.
+> The purpose of this very simple web app is to apply some of the knowledge I learned from [Docker for Rails Developers](https://pragprog.com/book/ridocker/docker-for-rails-developers) book _by Rob Isenberg_.

 I used _PostgreSQL_ to keep a table of _posts_.
 I used _Redis_ to keep a simple counter of _welcome_ page views.